Qualified Attorneys for Health Care Professionals Denied by the DEA

 But you don’t have to accept DEA denials on the Administration’s terms or timelines.
 If the Administration has failed to timely process a legitimate application, or if it has withheld approval without an adequate basis, hiring an aggressive DEA defense lawyer might make all the difference.

-The attorneys at Oberheiden, P.C. are former federal prosecutors who represent the rights of doctors and other health care providers against governmental entities like the DEA.
+The DEA Applications and denials attorneys at Oberheiden, P.C. are former federal prosecutors who represent the rights of doctors and other health care providers against governmental entities like the DEA.

 Our office is here to help you navigate the many obstacles that might arise as you make you first application for DEA registration.
-You can count on us to fight for the approval status you deserve.
+You can count on our DEA Applications and denials lawyers to fight for the approval status you deserve.
 Contact Oberheiden, P.C. today.

 Can the DEA Deny an Application for Any Reason?